Nitro, West Virginia: Agent Orange

 In February 2012, Monsanto agreed to settle a case covering dioxin contamination around a plant in Nitro that had made Agent Orange.
 Monsanto agreed to pay up to $9 million for cleanup of affected homes, $84 million for medical monitoring of people affected, and the community's legal fees.

-Scientific Research Activities
+Scientific research activities

 In 2001 Clonaid operated a lab in Nitro that was tied to the Raelians.
 It was located inside a rented room within a former high school.
 The FDA said that the equipment in the lab was state-of-the-art and had been bought by former West Virginia state legislator Mark Hunt.

-Cancer Cluster
+Cancer cluster

 For over 50 years, the Monsanto plant in Nitro, West Virginia, created dioxin waste while producing herbicides, Agent Orange (during the Vietnam War), and different forms of rubber.
 Recent and past literature has established a link between the Monsanto plant and increased cancer cases within the region.
 Although evidence seems to support the occurrence of clustering within the Nitro and Saint Albans areas, further epidemiological and spatial studies are required.